 The reality is guilt doesn’t have to overcome your parenting journey.
 That’s why I’m sharing 3 practical strategies to deal with the mom guilt.

 Do you struggle with mom guilt?!
-Banish mom guilt once and for all with these 3 practical strategies! #parentingtips #momguilt Click To Tweet
+Banish mom guilt once and for all with these 3 practical strategies! #parentingtips #momguilt Share on X1- TRUST YOUR INTUITION

-It’s not just a saying… moms DO have intuition and we need to trust it!
-I find my guilt usually comes from looking over my shoulder and thinking someone is handling the exact same situation better than me.
-But here’s the thing… that’s a different mom and a different child.
-Not only does comparison rob us of our confidence but it also clouds our intuition as parents.
+It’s not just a saying… moms DO have intuition, and we need to trust it!
+My guilt usually comes from looking over my shoulder and thinking that someone is handling the same situation better than I am.
+But here’s the thing… that’s a different mom and child.
+Not only does comparison rob us of our confidence, but it also clouds our intuition as parents.

 When we trust ourselves in our roles as moms, we find much freedom and less anxiety.